Cycling74/rnbo.oscquery.runner/README-rpi.md

 Aptly lets us manage a package repository and push it up to an s3 compatible location and then allow our users to get these packages with `apt-get`.

 [create gpg key](https://fedoraproject.org/wiki/Creating_GPG_Keys)

 A cycling74 pub/priv key are in 1password.
-The pub key is also in `config/apt-cycling74-pubkey.asc`
+The pub key is also in `config/apt-cycling74-pubkey.asc` The `aptly.conf` file is there too.
+At this point that should all be managed by the build machine.

 ```shell
 brew install aptly